-Since Private CalciMedica did not have publicly traded equity securities, the volatility of the options has been estimated using peer group volatility information.
-Post Merger, CalciMedica will use an average volatility for comparable publicly-traded biopharmaceutical companies over a period equal to the expected term of the stock award grant as CalciMedica does not yet have sufficient historical trading history for its own stock.
+Prior to the Merger, since Private CalciMedica did not have publicly traded equity securities, the volatility of the options has been estimated using peer group volatility information.
+Post Merger, CalciMedica uses an average volatility for comparable publicly-traded biopharmaceutical companies over a period equal to the expected term of the stock award grant as CalciMedica does not yet have sufficient historical trading history for its own stock.
 CalciMedica will continue to apply this method until a sufficient amount of historical information over a period equal to the expected term of the stock-based awards becomes available.